labsyspharm/naivestates/README.md

 * `--rm` once again cleans up the container instance after it finishes running the code
 * `-v /path/to/data/folder:/data` maps the local folder containing your data to `/data` inside the container
+* `:1.1.0` specifies the container version that we pulled above

 and tool-level arguments: